ANTIFERTILITY EFFECT OF CAESALPINIA BONDUCELLA (L.) FLEMING IN MALE WISTAR RATHTML Full Text

-Twenty-four hours after their last dose, the overnight fasted rats were weighted and sacrificed under light ether anaesthesia.
+Autopsy Schedule: Twenty-four hours after their last dose, the overnight fasted rats were weighed and sacrificed under light ether anesthesia.

-Testis, epididymis and seminal vesicle were frozen at -20ºc for the biochemical estimations.
-Testis and epididymis were analysed for total protein 22, glycogen 23, sialic acid 24, and total cholesterol 25.
-Fructose in seminal vesicle was also estimated according to method of Mann 26.
+Tissue Biochemistry: Testis, epididymis and seminal vesicle were frozen at -20 ºC for the biochemical estimations.
+Testis and epididymis were analyzed for total protein 22, glycogen 23, sialic acid 24, and total cholesterol 25.
+Fructose in seminal vesicle was also estimated according to the method of Mann 26.

-To determine sperm motility and sperm count, one hundred milligram of the cauda epididymis was minced with a sharp razor blade in 2 ml of physiological saline (0.9% Nacl 37ºc).
+Sperm Analysis: To determine sperm motility and sperm count, one hundred milligrams of the cauda epididymis was minced with a sharp razor blade in 2 ml of physiological saline (0.9% NaCl 37 ºC).
 For sperm motility, one drop of evenly mixed sample was applied to a glass slide under a cover glass.
 The percent motility was determined by counting both motile and immotile spermatozoa in different area 27.
-Sperm counts were made by routine procedure using Neubauer counting chamber, and expressed as million/ml of suspension 28.
+Sperm counts were made by a routine procedure using a Neubauer counting chamber, and expressed as million/ml of suspension 28.
 Sperm vitality was assessed by nigrosin-eosin staining method.

 One drop of the 1% aqueous solution of eosin-y and 10% aqueous solution of nigrosin was placed in a microcentrifuge tube.
-A drop of well mixed sperm sample was added to it and mixed thoroughly.
-The mixture was dropped on a glass slide and observed under light microscope at 400X magnification.
-The percentage of live (without stain) and dead (red) cells were determined by at least counting 200 cells 29.
+A drop of well-mixed sperm sample was added to it and mixed thoroughly.
+The mixture was dropped on a glass slide and observed under a light microscope at 400X magnification.
+The percentage of life (without stain) and dead (red) cells were determined by at least counting 200 cells 29.

-Extract treated male rats were paired with normal parous females (male: female ratio, 1:2) at 17:00 h daily after 55 days of treatment.
-The successful mating was confirmed in the forthcoming morning from 56 to 61 days by presence of vaginal plug and spermatozoa in the vaginal smear.
+Fertility Test: Extract-treated male rats were paired with normal parous females (male: female ratio, 1:2) at 17:00 h daily after 55 days of treatment.
+The successful mating was confirmed in the forthcoming morning from 56 to 61 days by the presence of vaginal plug and spermatozoa in the vaginal smear.
 The inseminated females were separated and allowed to deliver at term.
 The numbers of pups delivered were recorded 27.

-Data are expressed as Mean ± SEM.
-Statistical difference in the mean was analysed using one way ANOVA followed by Turkey’s test.
+Statistical Analysis: Data are expressed as Mean ± SEM.
+Statistical difference in the mean was analyzed using one way ANOVA followed by Turkey’s test.
 P<0.05 was considered as statistically significant.

-The total protein and sialic acid contents of the testis and epididymis were decreased significantly in rats of both treated groups [Group B (P<0.05) and Group C (P<0.01)].
+Biochemical Analysis: The total protein and sialic acid contents of the testis and epididymis were decreased significantly in rats of both treated groups [Group B (P<0.05) and Group C (P<0.01)].
 However, the concentrations of glycogen and cholesterol were significantly elevated in both testis and epididymis of extract treated rats.
-A significant dose dependent decline in seminal vesicle fructose content was also recorded in extract treated rats as compared to control rats.
-(Table 2).
+A significant dose-dependent decline in seminal vesicle fructose content was also recorded in extract treated rats as compared to control rats Table 2.

-A significant decline in serum testosterone level was observed in rats of both treated groups.
-[Group B (P<0.05) and Group C (P<0.01)] as compared to control rats (Table 3).
+Hormonal Assay: A significant decline in serum testosterone level was observed in rats of both treated groups.
+[Group B (P<0.05) and Group C (P<0.01)] as compared to control rats Table 3.